-I am often asked during Outlook and WordPress training courses to explain what RSS Feed is and does.
-In this post, I hope to give people insight into RSS and how you can use this to receive updates on your favourite websites, straight into Microsoft Outlook.
+I am often asked during Outlook and WordPress training courses to explain what an RSS Feed is and does.
+In this post, I will give you insight into RSS and how you can use this to receive updates on your favourite websites, straight into Microsoft Outlook.

-RSS stands for Rich Site Summary and provides you with a method to receive updates when your favourite site or blog is updated.
-Many users of Outlook simply do not utilise the RSS capabilities even though it is a simple and effective way of finding out when a website has been updated.
-Gone are the days when you need to check multiple websites on a regular basis to see if anything has been added or changed.
-Let RSS notify you when an update has been made and all from one convenient location within Microsoft Outlook.
+Gone are the days when you need to check multiple websites on a regular basis to see if anything has been added.
+Let the RSS notify you when an update has been made and all from one convenient location within Microsoft Outlook.

 Many websites incorporate an RSS feed facility so it makes keeping up to date much easier.
 Popular sites such as news, current affairs, and sport, weather, and special interest sites just like this blog, can all be set up within Outlook so that any changes are brought straight to you.

 Some websites will advertise their RSS feed alongside their social media links.
 Whilst others may have an RSS feed available if you do a little searching.